ankur22/learn-anything/README.md

 # learn-anything
-List of links to posts/articles that have helped me learn anything
+List of links to posts/articles that have helped me learn anything.

 ## CS